umeshramya/jwt-http/README.md

 ## httpMsgs
 kindly check about this module from this link [http-msgs](https://www.npmjs.com/package/http-msgs)

-## user-groups-roles
-kindly check about this module from this link [user-groups-roles](https://www.npmjs.com/package/user-groups-roles)

 ## handling 404
 create route for these and by this method  setRoute404